This list of cities and towns are where the Syriac people lived in ancient and modern times

 'Arqa: A town located east of Tripoli, Lebanon

-Athàrb: a citadel between Aleppo and Antioch, some three leagues distant from Aleppo.
+Athàrb: a citadel between Aleppo and Antioch, some 15 km from Aleppo.
 It no longer exists.

 'Ayn Haul: A town in the Zabadani area near Damascus